IBM Crises, Recoveries & Lessons Learned

 Tom Watson’s Crises and Recoveries

 When Watson Sr. walked through the doors of the Computing-Tabulating-Recording Company (C-T-R) in 1914, it was on the brink of failure.
-Over the objections of the shareholders, Watson and Flint stopped dividend payments and acquired funding to ensure the business survived.
+Over the objections of the shareholders, Tom Watson—with Charles R. Flint's support, stopped dividend payments and acquired funding to ensure the business survived.
 He immediately invested in new product development and addressed the morale of his employees.

 Watson Sr. reminisced about this time at the 1929 One Hundred Percent Club: